 6. Look for professional development opportunities

 For example, check to see if you can attend a national conference that aligns with your career aspirations or possibly be a part of a local group that caters to the needs of individuals with your professional interests.
 It is imperative to excel in the classroom, but it is just as important to gain as much experience as you can outside of the classroom.

 7. Visit the campus

 If you have the time and it’s not too much of financial burden, make an effort to visit the campus.
+You may think campus visits are only for undergraduate students, but they’re not!
+Graduate students can get just as much value out of visiting a schools campus before applying to a program.
 Try to have that experience where the moment you take your first step onto campus, you think to yourself, “This is the place for me!”

 As a first-generation graduate student pursuing a master’s in Student Affairs Administration, I have no regrets about choosing Lewis & Clark College.
 I’m grateful for having found a good graduate school for me, but also know I owe myself some credit for putting the effort in to find it.
 Put the effort in to make sure you’re pursuing the right program at a school you’re excited about.
 Doing so will surely result In a great graduate experience.